 Naeema.Hernandez@yu.edu I 212.960.5400 ext.
 5049

-Naeema Hernandez, J.D., is the Academic Project Manager at The Katz School.
+Naeema Hernandez, J.D., is the Academic Project Manager at The Katz School of Science and Health.
 She has a BA in Politics and English from Mount Holyoke College and a JD from Boston University School of Law.
 Naeema’s years of experience in education, nonprofit and community-based organizations, family and community engagement, and advocacy point to her deep commitment to community empowerment and educational equity.
 After graduating from law school, Naeema worked as a lead policy analyst and community organizer with the Boston School Reform Project at Massachusetts Advocates for Children.
 She has also worked as the Assistant Director at Northeastern University School of Law’s Center for Coop and Professional Advancement, an Urban Fellow at New York City Department of Education in the Office of Multiple Pathways to Graduation, and as a Family Engagement Program Associate in low-income communities in the South Bronx.
 Naeema Hernandez has visited 17 countries, and loves new spicy cuisines and creative writing.

 Malka Sigal, Student Services Coordinator